Top 9 Google Analytics Reports for Agencies

 Clients and marketing agencies can benefit from knowing which devices people use to access their websites.
 Browser reports analyze website usage and provide valuable data that can be used to prioritize marketing efforts.

-Conversions by device;
+- Conversions by device;

-Conversions by the browser.
+- Conversions by the browser.

 This report provides a more detailed picture of the overall marketing funnel.
 It enables the improvement of lead tracking methods by providing accurate data of:

-The number of unique users;
+- The number of unique users;

-Goal value per person;
+- Goal value per person;

-A number of new users.
+- A number of new users.

 Why should you create customer behavior reports?

-Customer behavior analysis will provide you with valuable data for content personalization and optimization;
+- Customer behavior analysis will provide you with valuable data for content personalization and optimization;

-It will also provide data needed to predict a customer's overall value;
+- It will also provide data needed to predict a customer's overall value;

 Client behavior reports offer unique insight into customer demographics and engagement statistics.
 To access these insights, you need to track certain important metrics:

-Customer acquisitions costs;
+- Customer acquisitions costs;

-Engagement (likes, shares, comments);
+- Engagement (likes, shares, comments);

-Customer retention (how many customers return to purchase something more);
+- Customer retention (how many customers return to purchase something more);

-Sales (how many sales you've generated).
+- Sales (how many sales you've generated).

-Benefits of site speed report
+Benefits of a site speed report

 Helps users to identify:

-Pages with high bounce rates;
+- Pages with high bounce rates;

-Pages that need UX experience improvement.
+- Pages that need UX experience improvement.